-The wild sights and sounds of the Albertan land have long been the draw to see this Canadian province.
+The wild sights and sounds of Alberta have long drawn curious visitors to this Canadian province.
 But it is the experience of the riveting world class events that makes Alberta truly unique.
 The must-sees yearly events — the Calgary Stampede, Edmonton Indy and the equestrian tournaments at the venerable Spruce Meadows in Calgary all have in common is pure competition, leaving visitors captivated.

 In Alberta, best known as the country western province, the bustling city of Calgary hosts an annual party to celebrate its history and culture.
 Dubbed “The Greatest Outdoor Show on Earth,” the 10-day Calgary Stampede is perhaps the world’s largest rodeo and western festival, where you can go behind the scenes to see all the real cowboys, bulls and broncos.
 The rodeo itself boasts some of the best athletes around who come to compete in the invitation-only tournaments.
 Showdown Sunday is especially exciting.
 Billed as the rodeo’s “Richest Afternoon” $1 million in prizes are awarded.
 Here you can also feel the horsepower at the GMC Rangeland Derby, the famed chuckwagon race.